ykskb/dax86/README.md

 x86 Simulator | Implementation of x86 in C for Study-purpose

-The goal of this project is to run xv6 on it so that one can understand how modern OS works at the level of CPU architecture.
+The goal of this project is to run xv6 on it so that one can have basic understanding of how OS works at the level of CPU architecture.

 In scope: